ValentinGot/desktop-capture-chrome-extension/README.md

 # desktop-capture-chrome-extension

+**WebRTC experiments**

-The extension retrieve the source ID of any screen/window and return it to your web page
+The extension retrieve the source ID of any screen/window and return it to your web page.

 > **Warning**
 >